celabtud/QUAD/README.md

 ### Note:
-If you want to participate in the develpment of Quad, have a look at [Contribution Section](https://github.com/celabtud/QUAD/blob/master/CONTRIBUTING.md#developer-guidelines) below.
+If you want to participate in the develpment of QUAD, have a look at [Contribution Section](https://github.com/celabtud/QUAD/blob/master/CONTRIBUTING.md#developer-guidelines) below.

 ## Important Note for Windows users*